Vacation rentals in Stowe

 This charming town occupies the valleys and rolling hills beneath Vermont’s highest peak, 4,395-foot Mount Mansfield.
 Popular as a year-round getaway by the mid-19th century, it soon grew into its own as one of the region’s first winter destination areas.
 Today the Vermont Ski and Snowboard Museum chronicles this evolution and includes vintage racing equipment, memorabilia from world-class athletes, and locally made craft skis.
 Savor an old-fashioned main street with lovely views in this mountain village, easily explored on foot or by bike.
 Shops and eateries line streets climbing up to Smugglers’ Notch, a pass flanked by 1,000-foot cliffs that cut through the Green Mountains, protected by a state park.

-Top things to do in Stowe
+What are the top things to do in Stowe?

 Hope Cemetery